What We Do

 New Canaan, CT 06840

 Fire Department History

-The original firehouse was erected on Forest Street, and in 1891 a new two-story firehouse was erected on Railroad Avenue, the present Elm Street.
+The original firehouse was erected on Forest Street and was paid for with a $500 loan.
+In 1891 a two-story firehouse was erected on Railroad Avenue, now known as Elm Street.
 In 1938, the current firehouse was constructed at the intersection of Main Street and Locust Avenue.
-An addition which more than doubled the space for fire apparatus was constructed in 1965.
+The building has been renovated over the years to meet the needs of the firefighters, and included a large addition that doubled the space for fire apparatus, constructed in 1965.

 Frequently Asked Questions